clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

   * To do this, go to the Window option in the application menu above the Module Selection bar.
     * From there, choose the "Detach" option, and the selected tab will open in a separate window.
 * The detached tabs can be reattached using the same method.
-* Burp Suite also provides keyboard shortcuts for quick navigation to key tabs.
-By default, the following shortcuts are available:
+* Keyboard shortcuts are provided for quick navigation to key tabs.
+  * By default, the following shortcuts are available:

 | Shortcut | Tab
 | --- | ---